 - Understand the long-term trends of each asset you’re thinking of buying, to make sure you’re not investing in a business that has been declining heavily for a number of years.

 Those 3 points alone will make you a better investor and therefore avoid basic mistakes.
+While TradingView is primarily a technical analysis tool it still has quite a bit to offer the fundamental analyst.

 What Do I Get With TradingView?